Analytics206/arxiv_pipeline/README.md

 - **Research Benchmarking**: Track performance improvements in specific algorithms or methods over time

 ### AI-Assisted Research
+- **Model Metadata Viewer**: Explore and compare machine learning models from Hugging Face and Ollama in a unified interface
+  - View detailed metadata for local and available models
+  - Filter and search models by name, type, and capabilities
+  - Compare model architectures and performance metrics
 - **Paper Summarization**: Generate concise summaries of complex research papers
 - **Similar Papers Discovery**: Use vector similarity to find related work not linked by citations
 - **Research Idea Generation**: Use paper combinations with LLMs to explore novel research directions